oktadev/okta-blog/_source/_posts/2022-05-16-jhipster-k8s-azure.md

 ---
 layout: blog_post
-title: "JHipster Microservice Deployed to Azure with Cosmos DB"
+title: "Kubernetes Microservices on Azure with Cosmos DB"
 author: andrew-hughes
 by: contractor
-communities: [devops,security,java,javascript]
+communities: [java,devops]
-description: ""
+description: "A in-depth tutorial on how to deploy Spring Boot and Spring Cloud microservices to Azure. "
-tags: []
+tags: [java,jhipster,kubernetes,k8s,devops,microservices]
 tweets:
 - ""
 - ""